The Driver Cuts You Off On The Way To Work

 Your first thought as a response might not be "LOVE ALL - SERVE ALL"...

-While driving to work today, imagine how you would feel if someone "cut you off".
-What if that person used their hand not to wave as an apology but rather to "flip" you a certain finger.
+While driving to work today, image how you would feel if someone "cut you off".
+What if that person used their hand not to wave as an apology but rather to flip "flip" you a certain finger.

 Depending on your mood and peace level, you may react a certain way.